 In athletes, the protein requirements are usually high for energy production and for sufficient immune function in conditions of intensive or prolonged exercise routines.

-Many of the components in our diet are full of carbs and oils.
+Many of the components in our diet are full of carbohydrates and oils.
 Nobody looks into proteins as much as they look at carbohydrates.
 A grain of polished rice contains negligible protein content.
 Any cereal without an aleurone layer (that brown coat) lacks protein.
-So, our sources of protein are limited to pulses, fish, meat, milk, and egg.
+So, our sources of protein are limited to pulses, fish, meat, milk, and eggs.
 Bad news yet?
 Remember the last time you had any of them in your daily diet?

-All proteins are made of 21 amino acids.
+Proteins are made of 21 amino acids.
 And only eight of them are made by the body.
 All others are obtained through the diet.
 Just keep that fact in mind.
-If you unanimously eat a single food for a month, you will experience certain illness.
+If you unanimously eat a single food for a month, you will experience a certain illness.
 Not all amino acids are present in all proteins.
 Some just contain a polymer of two to 10 amino acids.
 So, if an essential amino acid does not get into the chain of a body protein, it will not be synthesized, resulting in malnutrition.
 A special type.
 You will look fat.
 But will be malnourished.